massamany/WireMockCsv/README.md

 In some cases, the available parameters can't be directly integrated in the SQL queries.
 For example, if you have an array of values or a String containing several separated values to integrated in a SQL IN clause.

 To achieve this, you may have to use the custom parameters features, which will allow you transforming the original parameter to obtain another one you will be able to use.
 Several operations can be chained to achieve the desired transformation.

+Custom parameters can be used at the root query level, or in subqueries, in which case their visibility will be limited to this subquery and its own subqueries.

 Syntax: